canelacho/aws-user-group-panama/README.md

 To use this docker image: (Assuming you already have "docker" installed)
 1. Download the image: `docker pull canelacho/meetup9`
-2. Run a new container: `docker run -d -p 80:80 -443:443 -name testMeetup canelacho/meetup9`
+2. Run a new container: `docker run -d -p 80:80 -p 443:443 --name testMeetup canelacho/meetup9`

 Do not forget to stop the container after using it to release its ports, feel free to use this material and enjoy it!